Devil0817/Dataset-Addr-NER-generation/README.md

 # Dataset-Addr-NER-generation
-A code for generating a fully-labeled multi-turn dialogue NER dataset with address entity categories based on full standard Chinese address.
+A code for generating a fully-labeled multi-turn dialogue NER dataset with address entities based on full standard Chinese address.

 __Input__: full standard Chinese address dataset, example of the dataset is shown as: